Th3Wol7/Tic-Tac-Toe-Java/README.md

 ### Console Gameplay
 The game is played through the command line, where players are prompted to enter the row and column for their next move.
 If a player attempts to place their symbol on a space that is already occupied, they will be re-prompted to enter a new move. <br/>
 The game ends when a player wins or the game is a draw.
-The game board is displayed after each turn.
+The game board is displayed after each turn.The game board is displayed after each turn.